Last Updated on November 29, 2023 by Laura Teso

-By looking at the blog data, I noticed that some people are searching for these key words: my corner of italy mi raccomando.
-So I realized I had to do something, since I only posted the Mi raccomando meaning article on Facebook.
-So what does mi raccomando mean in Italian?
+By looking at the blog data, I noticed that some people are searching for this idiom.
+So I realized I had to do something.
+Well, what does mi raccomando mean in Italian?

 What does mi raccomando mean?

 It is beautiful idiom that Italians use very much.
 The correct pronounce is [mee rahk-koh-MAHN-doh].
 It can be used at the beginning or at the end of a sentence.

 I know that it is often translated as “please” or “don’t forget”.
 But I do not think that those expressions convey its true meaning.
 At least, not always.

 Even if it sounds similar to recommend, it is more similar to “entrust”, “confide”, like I confide in you, for you to do as I suggest.

 We use it giving advice or recommendations, to stress the fact that we particularly care about something.
 Like “I’m now saying to you that I care about this thing, I care for you to do it this way, and so you should pay attention”.
 And then, all we can do is hoping that the other person will do as we told him/her.
 So it is mostly used by parents 🙂 but also among friends… and in many situations on a daily basis.

 I often say to my nephew Filippo: “Do your homework, mi raccomando!”

 Again to my nephew: “Mi raccomando, don’t be late!”

 To someone who’s sick: “Get well soon, mi raccomando!”